serverless/components/README.md

 $ serverless dev
 ```

 Deploy other Components that you may want to use with your Express Component.
-For example, you may want to give your Express application permissions to other resources on your AWS account via the `aws-iam-role` Component.
-You may also want an AWS DynamoDB table to use with your Express Component, via the `aws-dynamodb` Component.
-There are Templates for both of these in the [Serverless Components Template](./templates) folder.
+For example, you may want to give your Express application permissions to other resources on your AWS account via the [aws-iam-role Component](https://github.com/serverless-components/aws-iam-role).
+You may also want an AWS DynamoDB table to use with your Express Component, via the [aws-dynamodb Component](https://github.com/serverless-components/aws-dynamodb).
+There are Templates for both of these in the `./templates` folder.
 You can then use them with your `express` Component, like this:

 ```yaml
 org: your-org # Your Org